Symptoms of High Glucose

 Learn the symptoms of high blood glucose, its causes and how to treat it.

-Symptoms of High Blood Glucose
+Symptoms of High Glucose

 1. Frequent urination (polyuria): Increased urine production is a symptom related to polydipsia.
-As the body tries to get rid of excess glucose through urine, this leads to frequent trips to the toilet, especially at night.
+As the body tries to get rid of excess glucose through urine, this leads to frequent trips to the bathroom, especially at night.

-In addition, other symptoms such as nausea, headaches, poor healing, dry skin and excessive hunger may appear.
+Furthermore, it is possible that other symptoms such as nausea, headaches, poor healing, dry skin and excessive hunger may appear.

-Possible Complications of High Blood Glucose
+Possible Complications of High Glucose

 What Increases Glucose?